 By constantly living under pressure to problem-solve and plan, we diminish our ability to think creatively and strategically tackle complex problems.
 Our brain operates more clearly when not rushing from one obligation to the next.
 It’s thought the best ideas are conceptualised when the mind is left to freely imagine and wander.

 Holidays are important because our bodies and brains aren’t equipped to maintain constant levels of stress.
 When you’re under chronic stress, your body releases the stress hormone, cortisol.
-High levels of cortisol damage the hippocampus (the area of the brain responsible for learning and memory).
+High levels of cortisol can damage the hippocampus (the area of the brain responsible for learning and memory).
 Reducing stress is key to maximising brain performance.
 This can be achieved by exercising, increasing hours of sleep, spending time with others and new adventures – all more likely to happen while on holiday.

 Disconnect from technology